 The commissioning of national routine immunisation services at present, remains at regional level.

-It is expected that this commissioning responsibility will pass to ICBs from April 2025.
+It is expected that this commissioning responsibility will pass to ICBs from April 2026.
 The responsibility for authorising immunisation PGDs, developed and clinically signed by UKHSA, will become the responsibility of ICBs from this time.
+For more detail please refer to NHS commissioning: plans to April 2026

 Primary Care Networks/GP Federations